doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 1. After distant land generation completes, remember to disable the Remiros' Groundcover grass ESPs in Wrye Mash.
 Anneal/refresh your Installers Tab

 ## Shaders
 Remember to set up the mod-added shaders and enable them in the MGE XE shader tool.
-(If the following shaders don't appear in your shader list, that just means you didn't install the relevant mod, so you're fine!):
+(If the following shaders don't appear in your shader list, that just means you didn't install the respective mods, and these instructions can be ignored):
 - invisibility (from **Enhanced Invisibility** in **GAMEPLAY**)
 - r0_qk_shader (from **Shattered Stones - an Earthquake Mod** in **GAMEPLAY**)
 - warp (from **Expedition to Mzelthuand** in **CONTENT**)